 Write A Letter To Your Local USCIS Supervisor Asking For Clarification On Your Case

-Even with the online case systems and customer representatives, one of the most effective methods for getting information is still to write a letter.
+Even with the online case system and customer representatives, one of the most effective methods for getting information is still to write a letter.

 This should be addressed to the supervisor of your USCIS jurisdiction.
 In your letter, give your personal and case information and write your questions in as few words as possible.
 Don’t overburden them with questions, as this could lead to them not answering any of them.
 And try to be polite, as hard as it can be.
 Your frustration is understandable, but it may only hurt your case.